JohnyCoding/ReStore/README.md

-# scene-reconstruction
- Demo of an e-commerce store created with React.js and .Net
+# Demo of an e-commerce store created with React.js and .Net

 ## How to use
 - Download the project and create a docker image (Dockerfile is in the API folder)